 Do you have a strong vision for your sales department and feel you can inspire your employees to embrace it?
 That is the heart of a Strategic Leadership style.
 This type of leadership focuses on creating the best organizational structure, to lessen the need for micro-management.

 Strategic Leaders introduce changes based on an overall guiding vision and encourage employees to share their vision.
-This effective leadership style primarily focusing on ensuring the team is ready for whatever the future may bring.
+This effective leadership style primarily focuses on ensuring the team is ready for whatever the future may bring.

 Strategic leadership supports working towards a common goal but offers little flexibility and doesn’t always address current business realities.